back to top

 Lighting Direction

-You should also place your light source to the side instead of setting it up on top of your camera.
-That way, the long lens doesn’t block the light and cast ugly shadows.
+It’s a good idea to place your light source to the side instead of on top of your camera.
+That way, the long lens won’t block the light and cast ugly shadows.

 Edit Your Macro Eye Shots to Bring Out Details